-Lexus is well known for its SUVs, such as the RX 350 and LX 570.
-But only recently has it also offered a smaller crossover.
-The Lexus NX 200t is Lexus' entry in the compact luxury crossover SUV market.
-It boasts more aggressive styling and a sharper driving experience than you might expect from Lexus yet preserves the quiet cabin and exceptional quality for which the brand is known.
+Lexus is well-known for its SUVs such as the RX 350 and LX 570, but small crossovers were a late addition.
+The Lexus NX 200t was Lexus' first entry in the compact luxury crossover SUV market.
+It boasted more aggressive styling and a sharper driving experience than you might have expected from Lexus, yet it preserved the quiet cabin and exceptional quality for which the brand is known.

 Used Lexus NX 200t Models

 The Lexus NX 200t was introduced as an all-new model for 2015 and had no major changes over its three-year model run.
 For the 2018 model year, the NX 200t was replaced by an updated version with a new name, NX 300 (reviewed separately).

 The Lexus NX 200t was sold in a single trim level that came standard with simulated leather upholstery, dual-zone automatic climate control and power front seats, among other luxury features.
 Lexus also offered the NX 200t with an F Sport package, which included a sport-tuned suspension, deeply bolstered front seats, unique gauges, and sportier trim inside and out.

 Power for the Lexus NX 200t came from a 235-horsepower, 2.0-liter turbocharged four-cylinder engine, with a choice of front- or all-wheel drive.
 We timed a front-wheel-drive NX 200t from 0 to 60 mph in 7 seconds, which was average for this class of vehicle.
 The EPA rated the NX 200t at 25 mpg combined with front-wheel drive and 24 mpg with all-wheel drive.